 We have a double whammy in this ad: pets and military service.
 Only pet parents can understand how hard it is to leave your K-9 kids.
 The fact that Dawn is in the military means a long-term absence from her “baby.”
 As the reunion is filmed, we get to see the reaction of both Dawn and Rocky as the excitement and tears flow.

 IAMS® does a great job of communicating that Dawn chose this food because she only wants the best for Rocky.
 In just 30 seconds, we have an emotional attachment to Dawn and Rocky and may be prompted to consider IAMS® pet food the next time we go to the store.

 How can you use this type of video in your business?
 Ask your customers for testimonials.
 Find out if they have compelling stories that you can share with others through video or in writing.

-Telling the story of how this chocolate company was founded and the principles they adhere to gives you a historical look at where they were, how far they’ve come and what’s ahead.
-You feel the emotion behind the owner’s tale of a corporate job many years ago that almost killed her.
-You connect with the path she took to fulfill her new passion today.
+Telling the story of how the Harlem Chocolate Factory was founded and the principles they adhere to gives you a historical look at where they were, how far they’ve come and what’s ahead.
+You feel the emotion behind the owner’s tale and connect with the path she took to fulfill her new passion today.

 How can you use this type of storytelling?
 About Us pages are an awesome place!
 Every site needs to have one so make the most of yours.

 This SafeLite® TV ad makes quick work of tuning into a parent’s protective instinct when it comes to his/her children.
 After the situation is set up, we are fed all types of benefits of using SafeLite® instead of other companies that offer the same/similar service.